zhangxuying1004/RSTNet/README.md

 ```

 ## Evaluation
-Run `python test_transformer.py` to test rstnet or `python test_language.py` to test language model using the following arguments:
+Run `python test_transformer.py` to evaluate the rstnet or `python test_language.py` to evaluate the language model using the following arguments:

 | Argument | Possible values |
 |------|------|